YShkarban/Drone-simulation/drone_simulator/README.md

 gazebo_models
-	package contains files(meshes, config, sdf) for my models, what I use in wold files.
+	package contains files(meshes, config, sdf) for my models, what I use in world files.